-To better ensure appropriate due-process is provided a student, the Board establishes the following guidelines:
+To better ensure appropriate due-process is provided a student, the Board establishes the following guidelines which the School Leader shall use when dealing with students:

 A. Students subject to short-term suspension:

 Except when emergency removal is warranted, a student must be given oral or written notice of the charges against him/her and the opportunity to respond prior to the implementation of a suspension.
 When emergency removal has been implemented, notice and opportunity to respond shall occur as soon as reasonably possible.
 The School Leader or other designated administrator shall provide the opportunity to be heard and shall be responsible for making the suspension decision.
 An appeal may be addressed to the School Leader whose decision will be final.